 - During the highest activity levels (working hours on working days): - When the wind is from the SoCAB, the Landfill site typically measures slightly higher concentrations of PM10 than the Community site.
-This is true over the 16-yr monitoring period and in Year 16.
-However, in Year 16, the differences in PM10 concentrations between the Landfill site and the Community site are statistically significant, as indicated by the non-overlapping notches in the box-whisker plot.
-This observation for PM10 concentrations in Year 16 is consistent with diverging concentrations between the Landfill site and Community site. - At the Community site, the median concentration of PM10 when the wind is from the SoCAB is typically more than two times higher than when the wind is from the landfill.
-In Year 16, however, the median concentration of PM10 at the Community site is only 5 μg/m3 greater when wind is from SoCAB than when wind is from the landfill.
-This indicates that landfill activity is having a diminishing impact on PM10 concentrations at the Community site. - When wind is from the landfill, the median PM10 concentration at the Community site is approximately one-third of that measured at the landfill, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill.
-This is true when investigating PM10 concentrations over the entire 16-yr period.
-In Year 16, the median PM10 concentration at the Community site is half of that measured at the landfill. - At the Community site, the median concentration of PM10 on working days is slightly higher than on non-working days when the wind is from either the landfill or the SoCAB (over the entire 16-yr period).
-This pattern is similar to median PM10 concentrations at the regional sites (Burbank and Los Angeles) for working and non-working days/hours, suggesting an influence of regional day-of-week and working hours' concentration patterns on the Community site. - During non-working hours on working days: - When the wind is from the SoCAB, the Community site measures higher $PM{10}$ concentrations than when wind is from the landfill.
-This is true when investigating $PM{10}$ concentrations over the entire 16-yr period, but not for Year 16.
-In Year 16, when the wind is from the SoCAB, the median $PM{10}$ concentration at the Community site is 0.5 μg/m3 lower than when the wind is from the landfill.
-It is important to note that the differences in $PM{10}$ concentrations based on wind patterns at the Community site may diminish as overall $PM{10}$ concentrations decrease to a low baseline. - When the wind is from the landfill over the 16-yr monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, with the Community site characterized by lower concentrations than the Landfill site.
-This pattern illustrates a localized landfill contribution during times of low activity (nighttime).

-In Year 16, when the wind is from the direction of the landfill, PM10 concentrations at the Landfill site are more than half the concentrations than when the wind is from the SoCAB, suggesting a regional influence.
-Nevertheless, PM10 concentrations measured at the Community site remain lower than the Landfill site whether wind is from the landfill or SoCAB.

-During the lowest activity levels:

-- The median PM10 concentrations are lower on non-working days than on working days, but the extent of the difference is influenced by wind direction.
+This is true over the 17-yr monitoring period and in Year 17.
+In Year 17, the differences in PM10 concentrations between the Landfill site and the Community site are not statistically significant, as indicated by the overlapping notches in the box-whisker plot.
+This observation for PM10 concentrations in Year 17 is consistent with decreasing concentrations at the Landfill site. - At the Community site, the median concentration of PM10 when the wind is from the SoCAB is typically more than two times higher than when the wind is from the landfill.
+This is true over the 17-yr period and in Year. - When wind is from the landfill, the median PM10 concentration at the Community site is approximately one-third of that measured at the landfill, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill.
+This is true when investigating PM10 concentrations over the entire 17-yr period and in Year 17. - At the Community site, the median concentration of PM10 on working days is slightly higher than on non-working days when the wind is from either the landfill or the SoCAB (over the entire 17-yr period).
+This pattern is similar to median PM10 concentrations at the regional sites (Burbank and Los Angeles) for working and non-working days/hours, suggesting an influence of regional day-of-week and working hours' concentration patterns on the Community site. - During non-working hours on working days: - When the wind is from the SoCAB, the Community site measures higher PM10 concentrations than when wind is from the landfill.
+This is true when investigating PM10 concentrations over the entire 17-yr period and for Year 17. - When the wind is from the landfill over the 17-yr monitoring period, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, with the Community site characterized by lower concentrations than the Landfill site.
+This pattern illustrates a localized landfill contribution during times of low activity (nighttime). - In Year 17, when the wind is from the direction of the landfill, PM10 concentrations at the Landfill site are slightly higher than the concentrations when the wind is from the SoCAB, suggesting a regional influence.
+Nevertheless, PM10 concentrations measured at the Community site remain lower than the Landfill site whether wind is from the landfill or SoCAB. - During the lowest activity levels: - The median PM10 concentrations are generally lower on non-working days than on working days, but the extent of the difference is influenced by wind direction.

 At the Landfill site, the median PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill than on non-working days when wind came from the SoCAB.
-This finding reflects the larger regional PM10 influence of the SoCAB on non-working days. - At the Community site, the median PM10 concentrations in daytime (working hours) showed a lesser proportional decrease on non-working days than on working days, and wind direction was less of a factor.
+This finding reflects the larger regional PM10 influence of the SoCAB on non-working days.

+At the Community site, the median PM10 concentrations in daytime (working hours) showed a lesser proportional decrease on non-working days than on working days, and wind direction was less of a factor.
 Furthermore, lower PM10 concentrations during non-working days versus working days at the Community site coincide with work day/non-work day PM10 concentrations patterns at the regional sites (Burbank and Los Angeles).